mvolkmann/blog/src/d3/00-article.md

 In the `bars3` selection, `_parents`
-contains the two elements with a CSS class of "chart" because the search was performed on a selection that only contains those elements.
+contains the two elements with a CSS class of "chart" because the search was performed on a selection that only contains these elements.
 `_groups` holds two `NodeList` objects, one for each parent element.
 Each of these contains the DOM elements with a CSS class of "bar" that are descendants of their respective parent element.